AKarakhanyan/meQuilibrium_QA_test/README.md

 Areas to Improve:

 theLastUpdateWas function is not as robust or flexible as I would like.
-It finds the last update by selecting an element with <em> tags.
-Currently there is only one element with <em> tags on the privacy page (the one containing the last update) but if this were to change, this test would fail.
+It finds the last update by selecting an element with '<em>' tags.
+Currently there is only one element with '<em>' tags on the privacy page (the one containing the last update) but if this were to change, this test would fail.
 For the same reasons, this function is not flexible.
-I can only test for content within <em> tags.
+I can only test for content within '<em>' tags.

 Ideally, I need to find or define a method that can scan the page for specific text (that is passed into the function as an argument).